crmsoft/weather_cordova/README.md

 cordova simple weather app
 enjoy and feel free of using any part of code

-Project buil using Jquery framework.
+Project build using Jquery framework.